Joseph Newton Chandler III: Nichols' life and identity theft

 Nichols stole Chandler's identity in September 1978 in Rapid City, South Dakota, after applying for a Social Security card.
 He then moved to Cleveland, where he briefly worked for the Edko Company, an engineering business.
 Nichols later worked as an electrical designer and draftsman for Lubrizol, a chemical company headquartered in Wickliffe, Ohio.
 The company laid him off in 1997.
 He had claimed to have a sister named "Mary Wilson"; however, the address he provided for her in Columbus, Ohio, was fictitious.
 It was eventually revealed that Nichols was actually born at the same address in New Albany.

 Nichols was described as being a hermit who left his home only to go to work and eat.
 Co-workers have said he rarely talked to anyone and appeared to have few or no friends.
 In one instance at a Halloween gathering in 1992, he came to the event dressed as a gangster, yet talked to no one the entire night.
 He also took part in behavior perceived as eccentric and unusual, such as listening to white noise for hours, and once drove 700 miles to an L.L.
 Bean store in Maine, only to promptly turn around and drive back to Ohio after discovering that there were no spots available in the store's parking lot.
-In 1989 he arrived at a local hospital with lacerations to his penis, claiming to have received them via a vacuum cleaner.
+In 1989, he arrived at a local hospital with lacerations to his penis, claiming to have received them via a vacuum cleaner.
 He also had a knack for tinkering, and made homemade electronic devices.
 He had a computer that he occasionally used, which was accidentally broken by the first set of investigators who worked on the case.
 According to these investigators, searches related to Nazism and "plastic explosives" were found on his computer.

+The real Joseph Chandler

+Joseph Newton Chandler III (March 11, 1937 – December 21, 1945) was born in Buffalo, New York.

+At the age of eight, he and both of his parents, Joseph Newton Chandler Jr. and Ellie Christina Chandler, were killed instantly in a head-on collision with a truck 2 mi west of Sherman, Texas on December 21, 1945.
+They had been travelling from Tulsa, Oklahoma, to the home of Mrs. Joseph Chandler Sr. in Weatherford, Texas for the Christmas holidays.

+The truck driver, L. C. Black of De Queen, Arkansas, and the passenger in the truck, G. R. Hutchinson, also of De Queen, were not injured.